abelgacem/topix-jk-site-it/docs/categories/_concepts/list/virtualization/whatis/virtualization.md

 - However, due to the numerous benefits and the flexibility it offers, virtualization is adopted wherever possible.

-# Definition
+# {{site.data.name.toknow}}

+- {{site.data.name.vm}} runs 1 {{site.data.name.os}} with its own kernel.
-- VM runs 1 OS among N
+- Container runs 1 lightweight {{site.data.name.os}} and share the Host {{site.data.name.os}} kernel.
-- VM in VM
+- {{site.data.name.vm}} can run within a {{site.data.name.vm}}.
+It's rarely recomended
-- Container in VM
+- Container usually runs within a {{site.data.name.vm}}.
+- Container can run within a container (in very specific context).
-- Container in Container
+- Historcally:
+  - Linux Guest OS (Linux) runs inside a Linux Host
+  - Linux Guest OS (Linux) runs inside a Windows Host (WSL)
+  - The concept of isolated environments began with Linux cgroups (control groups), which enabled process and resource isolation.

 # Example
-- Microsoft 365 or Google Workspace, allow users to run applications in a virtualized environment through a browser
+- Microsoft 365 or Google Workspace, allow users to run applications in a virtualized environment streamed through a browser.
-- Container allows applications to be virtualized by packaging them along with all their dependencies.
 - VDI  - virtual desktop interface are virtual desktop computer hosted on a central server streamed to the end user (e.g., Citrix, VMware Horizon).
 - Tools like Salesforce or Adobe Creative Cloud allow users to work from a browser or thin client without worrying about local hardware compatibility.
 - Software like VMware ThinApp or Microsoft App-V lets businesses package applications so that they can run in isolated virtual environments on different devices.

 # Historically

-- Run a Guest OS (eg. Linux)) inside a Host OS (eg. Windows/Linux)
-  - Isolate processes that runs inside the Guest FROM the processes that run inside the Host OS
+- 1 evolution of the {{site.data.name.linux}}:concept:{{site.data.name.process}} to {{site.data.name.linux}}:concept:{{site.data.name.container}}
-  - Windows WSL
+- allows to
+  - Iisolate a tree of process
+  - Run Applications's processes in 1 isolated environment

 # Additional Key Questions